thryec/erc20-vault/README.md

 - checks that the user has a positive token balanace in the vault
 - sends the desired number of tokens from the vault to the user
 - updates the mapping of user's holdings in storage accordingly
-- emits a Withdrawn event
+- emits a Withdraw event

 ### ERC20 Contract